b-getz/NmapScanner/README.md

 6. Choose a scan (-sV or --script vuln)
 7. View the saved results (stored in results/, logs/, charts/)

+# Testing Environment
+This tool was test on the following environment:
+- **Metasploitable**: A vulnerable virtual machine designed for educational and testing purposes.
+- Hosted in a local VirtualBox setup isolated from external networks.

 # Disclaimer
 This tool is intended for **educational purposes** and should **ONLY** be used on owned networks.
 Unauthorized use of this tool on networks could result in the violation of local laws and regulations.

 # Future Enhancements
 1. Improved visualization in regards to charts